A Message to all Parents and Carers

 Carers’ needs and preferences for support vary, though may include information and knowledge, skills-based training, financial support, community-based support, co-ordination or case management services, advocacy training and services, assistance to overcome barriers to paid employment, and support for physical and psychological wellbeing.

-Whilst we cannot cover all these needs, EDFA has three key programs to support carers: operating a national network of strive support groups for carers accessible to both city and regional communities; running carer eating disorder education sessions accessible to both city and regional communities; and through a training program of clinicians and advocacy, promoting a treatment modality known as ‘temperament based training with supports (TBT-S)’.
+Whilst we cannot cover all these needs, EDFA has three key programs to support carers: operating a national network of strive support groups for carers accessible to both city and regional communities; running carer eating disorder education sessions accessible to both city and regional communities; and through a training program on a treatment modality known as ‘temperament based training with supports (TBT-S)

 The name strive stands for support, teach, reassure, inform, validate and empower.
 This very much represents what EDFA stands for.